Amalgamator/many-pdf-to-txt/README.md

 - Just download the script and place and run it where you want to generate the txt-files.
 Point to the rootdir of your pdf files. (or higher level directory, as the script will try to find all .pdf files)
 - You can track errors in a log file called ---ERRORS.TXT and then restart the script at the file in question or wherever you want by altering a simple conditional (standard: if i >= 0).

+### Suggested workarounds for some exceptions
+- **extractText (whitespace and newline)**: There's an issue with some pdf operators and whitespaces.
+Here's more information on fixes/workarounds: https://github.com/mstamy2/PyPDF2/issues/17

 ### TO DO (priority low to high)
 - Exception '.PDF' instead of '.pdf' as target, dunno if needed/relevant?
 - Dig into pdf protocols for more info on how to do things better